Economy of the Middle East: Palestine

-The economy of Palestine has been severely depressed by the ongoing conflict with Israel.
+Since 1970s, Palestine had a favorable growth rate.
+The growth was higher than even Arab countries.
+For 30 years, Israel opened its market for Palestinian labor force.
+Many joint industrial parks were developed in borders of Israel and Palestine.
+Airports used to be in Gaza and Jerusalem which further supported economic development.
+At that time, even in disputed places of Jerusalem, many Palestinian companies had headquarters in the city.

 Production has dropped since the beginning of the Second Intifada in 2000.
 The Gaza Strip has been blockaded by Israel and Egypt since June 2007 after Hamas took control of Gaza in the course of a conflict with rival Palestinian group Fatah.
 In May 2010, the UN Office for the Coordination of Humanitarian Affairs stated that the formal economy in Gaza has collapsed since the imposition of the blockade.
 The West Bank has fared significantly better since the split in the Palestinian power structure, and Fatah took power in the West Bank.
 The official GDP per capita of the West Bank was more than double that of the Gaza Strip in 2015.
 Palestine remains almost entirely dependent on foreign aid.
 Collectively, Palestine had a per capita GDP of $4,300 in 2014.

+Since 2010, Palestinian reform have seen economic boom in West Bank and quite in Gaza Strip.
+The recent years saw a large-scale development of shopping malls, luxury hotels, technology parks and industrial zones.
+Though 2000 intifada had destroyed Gaza and Jerusalem economy.
+But it fueled the growth of Ramallah into a financial and technical hub of the country.

+Massive oil and gas reserves have been founded in Palestinian territories.
+In 2000, natural gas reserves founded on the coast of Gaza Strip.
+Former Palestinian president Yasser Arafat lauded these reserves as a gift from God.
+This oil and gas reserves can fuel economic growth of Palestine.

 Qatar

 Qatar currently enjoys the region's highest per capita GDP at $128,000.
-It has derived its wealth from exploiting its natural gas reserves.
+It has derived its wealth using its natural gas reserves.
 With the revenues from its hydrocarbon industries Qatar has established a rentier economy.
 Qatar has also established the largest per capita sovereign wealth fund in the world.
 With a population under one million, the government has not found it necessary to diversify its economy.